hazelcast/hazelcast/hazelcast-documentation/src/ExecutionCallback.md

 ### Execution Callback

-`ExecutionCallback` offered by Hazelcast allows you to asynchronously be notified when the execution is done.
+You can use the `ExecutionCallback` offered by Hazelcast to asynchronously be notified when the execution is done.

+#### Example Task to Callback

 Let's use the Fibonacci series to explain this.
-The example code below is the calculation.
+The example code below is the calculation that will be executed.
+Note that it is Callable and Serializable.

 ```java
 public class Fibonacci<Long> implements Callable<Long>, Serializable {